Do you have heel pain when first getting out of bed in the morning? You may be suffering from plantar fasciitis.

 Your plantar fascia is continuous with your Achilles tendon and calf muscle.
 Therefore stretching is directed toward both of these areas.

 Stand with your affected foot back.
 Your heel remains in contact with the floor.
-Lean towards the wall or a counter.
+Lean towards a wall or counter.
 Keep your knee straight to stretch the larger gastrocnemius muscle.
 Slightly bend your knee to stretch the deeper soleus muscle.
 Stretch both muscles.
 Hold each stretch for 30 seconds and perform 3 repetitions.

 High-Load Heel Raises

 This exercise is a hybrid stretching and strengthening exercise.
-It utilizes the higher load of your body weight to stretch your plantar fascia.
+It utilizes the higher loads of your body weight to stretch your plantar fascia.
 It also provides a stimulus for the tissue to become stronger.
 This exercise is more effective if you have been experiencing heel pain for 3 months or longer.
 Finally, expect some pain initially when performing this exercise.

 Perform 3 sets of 12 repetitions every other day.
 Progress the exercise by incorporating a backpack with weights.

-Get More Help for Plantar Fasciitis
+See Your Physical Therapist for More Help with Plantar Fasciitis

 It is common for plantar fasciitis to last up to 1 year.
 Performing regular plantar fascia stretches will alleviate pain and speed up your recovery.
 If you are experiencing heel pain, start with these 3 stretches.
 Perform the first 2 daily, and the high-load heel raises every other day.

-Your physical therapist will design an individualized exercise program tailored to your unique needs.
+Your physical therapist will design an individualized exercise program tailored to your needs.
 Manual therapy provided by your physical therapist also speeds up recovery.
 Give us a call and schedule an initial evaluation with your physical therapist.